2023 Program Dates: May 16 – October 12

-Course Fees: $2100 for 6 courses, with full and partial scholarships available
+Course Fees: $2250; full and partial scholarships available.

-Farmers-in-training (FITs) gain hands-on experience growing vegetables at high elevation.
+Program Description: Farmers-in-training (FITs) gain hands-on experience growing vegetables at high elevation.
 Through morning field work and afternoon classes and field trips, the FIT program provides a strong foundation for aspiring and beginning farmers.
-Requiring a commitment of about 25 hours per week, FITs work with program staff to tend 2-3 acres of vegetable production, learning skills and techniques vital to farming at high elevation.
-FITs join the Old Fort staff and program partners in a network committing to supporting beginning farmers through incubator and other land access opportunities, business planning, and community support.
-The Old Fort will provide a list of short-term housing options, but housing is not provided.
+FITs work with program staff to tend about two acres of vegetables, learning new and traditional skills and techniques vital to farming at high elevation.
+FITs join the Old Fort staff and program partners in a network committing to supporting beginning farmers through incubator and land access opportunities, business planning, and community support.

 Program graduates will have completed: